How to Set Up and Use Webhooks in Testlify

 svix-signature Space-separated list of v1,<base64-signature> pairs (multiple appear during secret rotation)

-The signed payload is the concatenation {svix-id}.{svix-timestamp}.{raw-request-body}.
-Compute an HMAC-SHA256 of that string using the secret bytes (the part after whsec_, base64-decoded), and compare against any of the signatures in svix-signature.
+The signed payload is: {svix-id}.{svix-timestamp}.{raw-request-body}.
+Compute an HMAC-SHA256 of that string using the secret bytes (the part after whsec_, base64-decoded), then compare against any signature in svix-signature.

-Always compare using a constant-time function and reject requests where the timestamp is older than 5 minutes to prevent replay attacks.
+Always use a constant-time comparison function and reject requests where the timestamp is older than 5 minutes to prevent replay attacks.

 npm install svix